 Good with Dogs, Not Good with Cats, Good with Kids

 All of our adoptable pets are housed with foster families.
 When age appropriate, they have been spay/neutered, crate, leash and house trained.
 They have all been living in a family environment so have been evaluated for temperament and personality.
 We believe that we should know each pet well enough to make sure that when adopted, everyone lives happily ever after.
+Since all of our animals are housed with fosters, we ask that you submit a completed application before we answer individual inquiries.
+Submitting an application never obligates you to adopt but we will have a better understanding of your needs so that we can better answer your questions.